followmyutopia/devextreme-documentation/concepts/35 ASP.NET MVC Controls/20 Fundamentals/20 Implementing Templates/15 External Templates.md

 External templates can be declared as a named template, a partial view, or a `@helper` block (MVC 3, 4, 5 only).
-Commonly, you need to declare an external template for high-level nesting or if you want to reuse it.
-Controls placed in such a template are aware of it and behave accordingly.
-In the following example, the [Popup](/Documentation/ApiReference/UI_Widgets/dxPopup/) control nests a template with the [List](/Documentation/ApiReference/UI_Widgets/dxList/) control.
-The **List**, in turn, nests another template for its items.
+Controls placed in such a template use a special rendering mechanism.
+Usually, you should declare an external template for high-level nesting or if you want to reuse it.
+In the following example, a template containing list items is nested in the [List](/Documentation/ApiReference/UI_Widgets/dxList/) control, and a template with the **List** control is nested in the [Popup](/Documentation/ApiReference/UI_Widgets/dxPopup/) control:

 - **Named template**